 This is one of my favorite ways to decorate.
 What’s easier than wrapping up some boxes?
 And you can make it even cheaper if you use food boxes – like cereal boxes, pasta boxes, pizza boxes… the possibilities are endless.
 You can get wrapping paper at Dollar Tree, but even take it up a few notches and get a nice, butcher paper, farmhouse-y paper from Walmart for $3.

 Use raffia, jute string, or ribbon to tie them up and add some berries and greens (that’s a great way to re-purpose some old decor you don’t’ really want to use anymore), and it looks amazing!
+And if you want someother real creative wrapping ideas, take a look at some insanely easy gift wrapping ideas that look amazing!

 If you have the right-sized pail or bucket, you can also put rolls of wrapping paper inside for decor as well!